blueskyfish/heringsfish-cli/website/content/plugins/plugin-remove-domain.md

-title: Heringsfish - Plugin "Create Domain"
+title: Heringsfish - Plugin "Remove Domain"
 ---

 <span class="fa fa-plug fa-4x"></span>

-# Plugin "Create Domain"
+# Plugin "Remove Domain"

-> This section describes to create the domain on the application server.
+> This section describes the remove and delete of the domain.

 ## Description

-Creates the domain on the application server.
-This is the step before it can be an application on the server deploy.
+Remove and delete the domain on the application server.

-> <span class="fa fa-info-circle" aria-hidden="true"></span> If the domain already exist, then the execution is canceled.

 ## Requirement in the config file